✏️ Updated on 2nd September 2022

 This part is easy, it shows the hours of daylight, twilight and night time.

 As image 4 shows, the chart on the left has three different shades of grey to indicate the three types of light that occur in one day.
 Again, there’s a more detailed table on the right displaying the times for; First Light (Yellow dotted line), Sunrise (Blue dotted line), Sunset (Orange dotted line) and Last light (Green dotted line).

 Fairly straight forward stuff but all good to know when planning a surfing sesh.
 And with that we’ve covered all of the aspects that make up the Tidal Chart!

-Now for the more nitty gritty stuff, the surf report.
+Now, for the more nitty gritty surf report.

-The stuff we’ve discussed so far has been about what the tide is doing and when its happening but not too much about what the waves are doing.
-This section will go through all the elements of the main surf forecast table so we can fully understand how to read a surf report.
+The stuff we’ve discussed so far has been about what the tide is doing and when its happening.
+The remaining sections will go through all the elements of the main surf forecast table so we can fully understand how to read a surf report.

 We’ll go through the table columns (Image 5) from left to right.